villaitatti/EL_processer/README.md

-# REL_processer
+# ResearchSpace Entitiy Linking Processor

-ResearchSpace Entity Linking (REL) processer is a python script that calls the Neural Network created with the code from here: https://github.com/dalab/end2end_neural_el.
+The ResearchSpace Entity Linking (REL) processer is a python script that calls the Neural Network created with the code from here: https://github.com/dalab/end2end_neural_el.

 After the training, it opens a server providing data as described in the repository.